 - Avoid lifting heavyweights.

 Not only can pregnancy put stress on the muscles of the pelvis, but also the scar tissue from the incision can reduce the mobility of the pelvic organs, which can cause muscle spasms and pain.

 You should give ample time to your body to heal fully so that you can get back to the usual routine with your baby.
 Never hesitate in asking your friends and family to assist you with taking care of the baby so that you can overcome exhaustion and heal faster.

 Hopefully, this information will prove helpful for you to take special care post-C-section delivery.
-If you are pregnant and want to know delivery option suitable in your case, call at +917899912611to talk to an expert.
+If you are pregnant and want to know the delivery option suitable in your case, call at +91892902060 to talk to an expert.

 Was this page helpful?

 Leave a Comment

 The information displayed on this webpage covers general information on several medical conditions, fertility treatments, IVF ICSI, surrogacy procedure, home remedies, and their respective treatments.
 The exclusive purpose of the displayed information is for the sake of general understanding and it has been collected from open sources which heavily rely on research and laboratory tests.
 However, the information shared here should not be considered as a medical advice or an alternative to consultation with a registered medical practitioner or licensed healthcare professional.